drshahizan/special-topic-data-engineering/project/submission/Regex/report.md

 5. Sidebar Navigation

 #### Admin
-The sidebar navigation for admins provides various options, including access to the dashboard, to view all product and details, a report of product sales, and the option to export the reports in CSV format.
+The sidebar navigation for admins provides various options, including access to the dashboard, to view all products and details, a report of product sales, and the option to export the reports in CSV format.

 #### Public User
-The dashboard, which includes analyses, product information, sales and product reports, can be accessed by the public user.
+The dashboard, which includes analyses, product information, sales, and product reports, can be accessed by the public user.
 The reports can also be exported to CSV format for easy use.

 5. Dashboard

-The dashboard integrated from Tableau can be viewed by the user for the purpose of analyzing shopee supermarket household supplies.
+The Shopee Supermarket provides its users with a Tableau-integrated dashboard that facilitates the analysis of household supplies.
+This dashboard serves as a visual representation of the analysis.
     <div align="center"><img src="https://github.com/drshahizan/special-topic-data-engineering/assets/99240177/7a0e7f3a-2a42-4f30-892c-43aa2a2cf70e"/></div>

 5. Product Catalog Page

-The product catalog provides a comprehensive overview of all the products utilized in the analysis, along with brief information about each one.
+The product catalog provides a comprehensive overview of all the products utilized in the analysis and brief information about each.
    <div align="center"><img src="https://github.com/drshahizan/special-topic-data-engineering/assets/99240177/fca73892-ee80-48f9-a2a4-4b7b5ee0ef5c"/></div>

 7. Product Details Page